thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions-03-quantifiers/unlimited.md

-We also have two shorthand quantifiers that specify a minimum number of repetions of 1 `+` or 0 `*`, but will capture as many repetitions that exist after that.
+We also have two shorthand quantifiers that specify a minimum number of 1 or 0 repetitions, but will capture as many repetitions that exist after that.

 ## 1 or More Repetitions